Skip to content

 Kätchen and Hilla, 1923

 According to family oral history, besides regular severe colds, tonsillitis, stomach and intestinal disorders, Kätchen had seizures every once in a while, and in later years was eventually diagnosed with epilepsy.
-One morning in January 1924 her legs gave out, the child screamed with pain.
+One morning in January 1924, her legs gave out and she screamed in pain.
 The doctor suspected rheumatoid arthritis, but later came to the conclusion that it was paralysis.
-She also developed temporary paralysis of her hands, legs, feet, bladder.
+She also developed temporary paralysis of her hands, legs, feet, and bladder.

-After each serious illness, the child's mental development regressed.
-Kätchen was completely helpless around strangers and could not cross a road on her own.
-Kätchen had contracted encephalitis at the age of one year and three months.
-Family members attribute later developmental delays and difficulties to this early childhood illness.
+After each serious illness, her mental development regressed.
+Kätchen had contracted encephalitis at the age of one year and three months and family members attribute later developmental delays and difficulties to this early childhood illness.

 In July 1924, Kätchen’s recurring tonsillitis made it necessary to remove her tonsils and the growths behind them.
 After the light anesthesia, she experienced temporary irritation of the meninges and seizures occurred again.
-At the beginning of October she experienced a week of paralysis of the bladder, combined with slight paralysis of hands and feet.
-Gradually the child recovered and was physically healthy for 3 months with the exception of frequent insomnia, which became more and more severe in the last few years in times of severe illnesses and shortly after.
+At the beginning of October, she experienced a week of paralysis of the bladder, combined with slight paralysis of hands and feet.
+Gradually, she recovered and was physically healthy for three months with the exception of frequent insomnia, which became more and more severe in the last few years in times of severe illnesses and shortly after.

-As a result, ‘Omi’ started looking around for an institution where Kätchen could be taken care of.
-She visited the Sanatorium and Nursing Home Marsberg, which was run by catholic nuns, and decided to apply for admission of her daughter to the sanatorium out of two main reasons.
-Firstly, it was a catholic institution, and she was catholic and secondly, her relatives were not far away.
-She believed that it would be the best place for her child.
-Kätchen moved to State Sanatorium and Nursing Home Marsberg (St. Johannes-Stift Niedermarsberg) for medical care at age 13.
+As a result, Omi started looking for an institution where Kätchen could be taken care of.
+She visited the Sanatorium and Nursing Home Marsberg, which was run by catholic nuns, and decided to apply for admission of her daughter to the sanatorium out of two main reasons: because it was a catholic institution and because some relatives would not be far away.
+As she believed that it would be the best place for her child, Kätchen moved to State Sanatorium and Nursing Home Marsberg (St. Johannes-Stift Niedermarsberg) for medical care at age 13.

 Excerpt: Letter from Ella to Sanatorium